Pay by Phone with Voice Calling

 Interested in routing callers via speech input?

-Check out our Call Routing Using Voice Input tutorial to learn more about how to collect speech input from callers and route them accordingly.
+Check out our Call Routing Using Voice Input how-to guide to learn more about how to collect speech input from callers and route them accordingly.

 Step 4: Handle customer data

 Throughout this application, we'll be prompting the caller with various scripts in order to collect information from them.
-Unlike our other IVR tutorials, this tutorial also tracks whether or not the caller has already heard certain prompts and will play shorter, more succint messages if the caller is hearing them a second time.
+Unlike our other IVR how-to guides, this guide also tracks whether or not the caller has already heard certain prompts and will play shorter, more succinct messages if the caller is hearing them a second time.
 This aligns with industry best practices for IVRs and VUIs (Voice User Interfaces).

 Adding customer.js and caller.js files to our project allows us to handle customer data within the IVR system for this purpose.